 Data Processing and Cloud Hosting Business License in Dubai

-This guide covers everything you need to know about the Data Processing and Cloud Hosting Business Licence (Activity Code 6311) at Dubai South Business Hub Free Zone, including what the licence covers, who it suits, setup costs, compliance requirements, and why Dubai is exceptionally well-positioned for this trade.
+This guide covers everything you need to know about the Data Processing and Cloud Hosting Business License (Activity Code 6311) at Dubai South Business Hub Free Zone, including what the license covers, who it suits, setup costs, compliance requirements, and why Dubai is exceptionally well-positioned for this trade.

 Data processing and preparation services